Harry Kipling: Plot

 The story takes place in an alternate steampunk version of the British Empire (Neo-Britannia).
 The Empire has collapsed and every supernatural being has somehow been physically manifested.
 The various deities and sprites pass their time eating their subjects, squabbling and fighting amongst themselves in hopes of achieving monotheism.

 They are fought by a single relic of the NeoBritannia Empire, Harry Kipling.
 A parody of a traditional Imperial man, he wears a solar topee, uses an elephant gun and drinks earl-grey tea.
 He lives as a zombie, dedicating his undead existence to the complete eradication of gods - "Proactive Atheism".

 In this he's aided by Neesha, a bewildered refugee from a war-torn planet, and Klux, a powerful but unintelligent engine of destruction.
 Kipling discovered he is the pawn of an unnamed god who is presumably more powerful than those he's seen before and probably the one who brought him back.
+He promised allowed he would take down this god too which an unknown figure was heard mockingly saying he could try.